open-tale/open-tale.github.io/_docs/03-roll-system.md

 Some circumstances tell you exactly which modifier to apply, but the GM is free to say which modifier should be used throughout the game.

+## 3.3.
+Comparing bonuses

+In terms of expected roll scores, from the lowest to the highest, the order is as follows:

+1. Disadvantage
+2. Pure (no modifier)
+3. Disadvantage + Heroism (slightly better than pure)
+4. Advantage
+5. Advantage + Heroism